andy-guttridge/memory-mixup/README.md

 Under the controls and information area is the answer area.
 This features the three buttons from which the player is able to select their answer for each turn at the appropriate time.
 These buttons are only selectable when it is time to choose an answer.
 They are disabled and populated with a question mark image at other times.

+When the player is prompted to give their answer, one button is chosen at random and populated with the correct answer.
+The other two buttons are populated with random items that are not currently on the game board, and will not be duplicates.

 The answer area also features two dynamic message areas where various in game messages are displayed to guide the player through the game, and offer feedback as to their performance.
 This includes the correct answer when the player makes an incorrect choice, and a timer to count down to the next turn after the player has given their answer.

 The answer area addresses objectives 1, 2, 3 and 4.